-Complaints are monitored.
+Complaints will be monitored

 Approval and Authorisation

 A copy of the screening form for each policy screened should be signed off by the senior manager responsible for that policy.
 The screening recommendation should be reported to the relevant Committee/Council when the policy is submitted for approval.